 Fly-tipping is the illegal dumping of waste.
-We treat fly-tipping very seriously.
-We will look to investigate and prosecute anyone caught fly-tipping waste.
+We treat fly-tipping very seriously and we will investigate and prosecute anyone caught fly-tipping waste.
 We will organise for the removal of fly-tipping from public land.
-We deal with small amounts of fly-tipping, less than a bin bag full, as litter.
+Smaller amounts of waste, less than a bin bag full, are dealt with as litter.

 Penalty notice and fine for fly-tipping

 We can issue a £200 fixed penalty notice to anyone who we believe has fly-tipped.
 Prosecution for fly-tipping carries a fine of up to £95,000 (unlimited if taken through the Crown Court) or an offender can be sent to prison or have their vehicle seized.

 What to do if you see fly-tipped waste